dpataki92/lawtalk/README.md

 - initiate private conversations and chat with users
 - follow user ranking to find users with best upvote/downvote ratio

+This project was built in 2020 as part of my stuides at The Flatiron School.

 # Technologies

 - Ruby 2.6.1